With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 • MyFitnessPal: a fantastic mobile app that helps to track diet and exercise.

-• Rithmio Edge: the app dons simplicity and helps with in-workout rep tracking, post-workout log, and more.
+• Rithmio Edge: The app is simple and helps with in-workout rep tracking, post-workout log, and more.

-• Cycle Meter: is yet another excellent fitness app that helps record individual cycle rides.
+• Cycle Meter: another excellent fitness app that helps record individual cycle rides.
 It also helps compare other rides.

-Gamification has a lot of untapped potentials.
-With innovation, it can bring more value to the health and fitness landscape.
+Gamification has a lot of untapped potential.
+Innovation can bring more value to the health and fitness landscape.
 There is no doubt that gamifying elements can bring in more motivation and feelings of accomplishment when blended with fitness.

 In the future, appreneurs can look out for blending it with wearables, VR/AR, and other trending technologies.
 At heart, as an appreneur, look out for niche ways to inspire users and help them stay active.